DominikRzecki/personal/c++/math/vector/README.md

 dr::math::vector is based on std::array and relies heavily on metaprogramming for simplicity.
 As of now VLAs are not supported because the c++ standard and std::array doesn't support them either.

+The library also supports std::ostream so it's easier to output the vectors using std::cout.

 ## Examples

 The example program is located at ```personal/c++/examples/mathematical-vector.cpp```.